DataScienceWithAbinash/Loan_Prediction/README.md

  Investors (lenders) provide loans to borrowers in exchange for the promise of repayment with interest.
 That means the lender only makes profit (interest) if the borrower pays off the loan.
 However, if he/she doesn’t repay the loan, then the lender loses money.

-# how to build a Loan Prediction Machine Learning model.
+# How to build a Loan Prediction Machine Learning model?
 ### Import the required libraries
     import pandas as pd
     import numpy as np